Skip to main content

 Massive cancellation

-The steps for selecting cards are the same as those described for massive modification.
+The selection steps are the same as those described for massive modification.

-Once the cards have been chosen, select the cancellation entry from the contextual menu.
+Once the cards are selected, choose the cancellation entry from the contextual menu.

 After confirmation, the system shows the number of cards that will be deleted.

-To bypass this, you can configure in the Administration Module that a card may be deleted even if linked through specific relations — and that related cards are deleted automatically as well (cascade deletion).
+To bypass this restriction, you can configure in the Administration Module that a card may be deleted even if it is linked through specific relations, and specify that related cards should be deleted automatically as well (cascade deletion).

-This configuration must be used with great caution, as it applies to all CMDBuild functionalities, not only massive cancellation, and may cause unexpected data removals.
+This configuration must be used with great caution, as it applies to all CMDBuild functionalities, not only massive cancellation, and may lead to unexpected data removals.

 Relation graph